Minoru Genda: Early life

 Minoru Genda was the second son of a farmer from Kake, Hiroshima Prefecture, north of the city of Hiroshima.
-Two brothers were graduates of Tokyo University, another brother graduated from Chiba Medical College, and his youngest brother entered the Army Academy.
+Two brothers were graduates of Imperial University of Tokyo (Tokyo University), another brother graduated from Chiba Medical College, and his youngest brother entered the Army Academy.
 Genda graduated from the Imperial Japanese Naval Academy in 1924 and took flight training for 11 months in 1928–1929, graduating with honors to become a fighter pilot.